Frequently Asked Questions

 The following parking is available for library patrons:

-- On-street parking
+- On-street parking in front of the main entrance.

-is curbside pickup available?
+is curbside pickup and homebound service available?

 Yes.

 The Bancroft Memorial Library offers Curbside Pick-Up for patrons who are more comfortable with this option.
+For those unable to visit the Library, we offer a delivery service for homebound residents.
+Please call the Library for more information on this service.

 CURBSIDE PICKUP PROCEDURES

 The Bancroft Memorial Library offers Curbside Pick-Up for patrons who are more comfortable with this option.
+For those unable to visit the Library, we offer a delivery service for homebound residents.
+Please call the Library for more information on this service.

 CURBSIDE PICKUP PROCEDURES